WE ARE OPEN FOR DELIVERIES & TAKE AWAY

-Established in 2001, Colbeh is a cosy spot used by our loyal local customers local and visiting tourist.
+Established in 2001, Colbeh is a cosy spot used by our loyal customers and visiting tourists.

-Framed Persian artwork is displayed on to the cream walls, a mosaic oven graces the entrance baking the waiter-cum bread maker (which creates a show as he slaps in the dough).
+Framed Persian artwork is beautifully displayed on the restaurant walls, a mosaic oven graces the entrance where the baker is creating a show

 Colbeh`s extraordinary menu combines the traditional ingredients and recipes of Persia passed down from past generations.